michaelcarroll/lpcfi/README.md

 # LPCFI demo

 This demo is intended to present a weakness of PICFI as overcome by LPCFI.
-An explanation of the demo is provided within the poster, and instructions to run the demo are provided below.
+Instructions to run the demo are provided below.

 ## Implementation
 LPCFI is implemented naively with a basic hash table serving